andrew/ultimate-awesome/README.md

 - [awesome-semantic-search](https://github.com/Agrover112/awesome-semantic-search) - A curated list of  awesome resources related to Semantic Search🔎  and Semantic Similarity tasks.
 - [awesome-gans-and-deepfakes](https://github.com/enochkan/awesome-gans-and-deepfakes) - A curated list of GAN & Deepfake papers and repositories.
 - [awesome-remnote](https://github.com/hannesfrank/awesome-remnote) - A curated list of RemNote plugins, themes, tutorials and other resources.
+- [awesome-frontend-gis](https://github.com/joewdavies/awesome-frontend-gis) - Geospatial resources for web development :earth_africa: 🗺️.
 - [awesome-fsm](https://github.com/leonardomso/awesome-fsm) - 🤖 A curated list of awesome resources related to finite state machines and statecharts.
 - [awesome-privacy](https://github.com/paulaime/awesome-privacy) - A curated list of tools and services that respect your privacy.
+- [warren](https://github.com/torchhound/warren) - Links to lose yourself in, curated from HN and other sources.
 - [awesome-maps](https://github.com/simsieg/awesome-maps) - There is more than google: A collection of great online maps 🌍🗺🌎.
 - [awesome-ctf-resources](https://github.com/devploit/awesome-ctf-resources) - A list of Capture The Flag (CTF) frameworks, libraries, resources and software for started/experienced CTF players 🚩.
 - [awesome-symfony-education](https://github.com/pehapkari/awesome-symfony-education) - Useful sources around Symfony - articles, series and books (not Bundles).